This page was reviewed under our medical and editorial policy by

 However, there are some risks to consider.
 These include:

-If you have any symptoms that are unexplained, including bleeding that doesn’t stop, call your doctor’s office and ask what you should do.
+If the patient has any symptoms that are unexplained, including bleeding that doesn’t stop, call the doctor’s office and ask what to do.

 Results typically take a few days.
-If you had a biopsy during the procedure, the results may take a little longer.
-The samples that were taken need to be studied in a pathology laboratory.
+If the patient has a biopsy during the procedure, the results may take a little longer.
+The samples taken need to be studied in a pathology laboratory.

-Your doctors should follow up with you once the results are available.
-The results can help guide your treatment.
+The care team should follow up with the patient once the results are available.
+The results can help guide treatment.